GannettDigital/simulato/docs/pages/documentation/configuration-file.md

       * Creates a test case for each action executed (reruns included)
   * Example: `jUnitReportSpecificity: testReport`

-### reportState
+### reportStates
   * Toggle on/off adding the `expectedState` property of all actions within the effects step of the report.
 When `true`, `expectedState` property will always be added into the effects step.
-Note: By default, `expectedState` and `pageState` will always be added on an `effects` step failure regardless of the reportState flag.
+Note: By default, `expectedState` and `pageState` will always be added on an `effects` step failure regardless of the reportStates flag.
   * Default value is `false`
   * Values Allows: `true`, `false`
-  * Example: `reportState: true`
+  * Example: `reportStates: true`
   * Sample Report:

 ```
 {